oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 ### Create a test user

-To test whether UL works for our app, we'll create a new user on Okta whose account we will forcibly sign out.
+To test whether UL works for our app, we'll create a user on Okta whose account we'll forcibly sign out.
 Open the Admin Console for your org, and go to **Directory** > **People**.
-Click Add Person and create a person with the following properties:
+Click **Add Person** and create a person with the following properties:

 - User type: User
 - First name: Trinity